 - Duplicate Error Logs

-Please do note that while most of these tools are free and is included in your Salesforce subscription, there are a couple that needs be bought separately.
-I have mentioned about that also in the presentation below.
-So, let’s learn about each of these a little more in details
+Please do note that while most of these tools are free and is included in your Salesforce subscription, there are a couple that needs to be bought separately.
+I have mentioned that also in the presentation below.
+So, let’s learn about each of these a little more in details.

 Clean.Do is a Salesforce Health Check tool that displays the results of your Salesforce audit for your metadata, code, security, and errors.